 We are currently in the middle of a data revolution.
-As such, the plethora of information readily available can be a little intensive.
+As such, the plethora of information is readily available.
+But all this info can be a little intensive.

 The Data Age

 Our data age is akin to the Industrial Revolution.
 Notably in its expected imprint in history.
 It is providing new wealth, successes and change on a mighty scale.

 This era is the catalyst when lines between physical and virtual merge.
 Faced with the wealth of available data, entities are capable of so much.
 And, are able to propel in any intended market.

 However, this new data era is confusing.
 And businesses are not aware of the differing types of analysis, or their faculties.

 As a result, while tech abilities evolve, analytical processes evolve also.